VISIT OUR ART STORE ▶

 7 Fun Watercolor Techniques to Paint Realistic Leaf Veins

-If you're learning watercolor or just curious about new methods, you might wonder which way works best.
+Painting leaf veins can feel tricky, right?
+If you’re learning watercolor or just curious about new methods, you might wonder which approach works best.

 Technique 1: Using Masking Fluid

-The first method I want to show you is using masking fluid.
-Honestly, I don't usually use masking fluid for painting leaf veins.
-But it's an option, so I wanted to include it here.
+The first method they want to show is using masking fluid.
+Honestly, they don’t usually use masking fluid for painting leaf veins.
+But it’s an option, so they wanted to include it here.

 Draw the veins with the masking fluid